metalcycling/openstructure/modules/doc/actions.rst

                           lDDT are reported as keys "model_clashes",
                           "model_bad_bonds", "model_bad_angles" and the
                           respective reference counterparts.
+    --bb-lddt             Compute global lDDT score with default parameterization and store as key "bb_lddt". lDDT in this case is only computed on backbone atoms: CA for peptides and C3' for nucleotides
+    --bb-local-lddt       Compute per-residue lDDT scores with default parameterization and store as key "bb_local_lddt".
+                          lDDT in this case is only computed on backbone atoms:
+                          CA for peptides and C3' for nucleotides.
+Score for model residue with number 42 in chain X can be extracted with: data["local_lddt"]["X"]["42"].
+If
+                          there is an insertion code, lets say A, the last key becomes "42A"
     --cad-score           Compute global CAD's atom-atom (AA) score and store as key "cad_score". --residue-number-alignment must be
                           enabled to compute this score.
 Requires